-Family planning (continued) You pay
+ingh and Standard Option

+Benefit Description You Pay

+Family Planning (cont.)
 High Option Standard Option

-Not covered: Reversal of voluntary surgical sterilization Genetic counseling, except as indicated on page 31 Genetic screening Expenses for sperm collection and storage All charges All charges

-Infertility services

-Diagnosis and treatment of infertility, limited to: Initial diagnostic tests and procedures rendered only to identify the cause of infertility Medical or surgical procedures rendered to create or enhance fertility except as shown in Not covered Note: Benefits are limited to \$5,000 per person, per lifetime under the High Option and \$2,500 per person, per lifetime under the Standard Option.
-PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount

 Not covered: All charges All charges

+Reversal of voluntary surgical sterilization

+• Genetic counseling, except as indicated on page 31

+Genetic screening

+Expenses for sperm collection and storage

+Infertility services High Option Standard Option

+Diagnosis and treatment of infertility, limited to: PPO: 15% of the Plan PPO: 20% of the Plan

+Initial diagnostic tests and procedures rendered only to allowance allowance

+identify the cause of infertility Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan

+Medical or surgical procedures rendered to create or enhance fertility, except as shown in Not covered allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount

+Note: Benefits are limited to \$5,000 per person, per lifetime under the High Option and \$2,500 per person, per lifetime under the Standard Option . billed amount billed amount

+Not covered: All charges All charges

-• Infertility services after voluntary sterilization
+Infertility services after voluntary sterilization

-• Any charges in excess of the \$5,000 (High Option) and \$2,500 (Standard Option) plan limitation for covered infertility services
+Any charges in excess of the \$5,000 (High Option) and \$2,500 (Standard Option) plan limitation for covered infertility services

 • Fertility drugs

-• Assisted reproductive technology (ART) procedures, such as:
+• Assisted reproductive technology (ART) procedures, such

+as:

 - Artificial insemination (AI)

 - In vitro fertilization (IVF)

-Embryo transfer and gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)
+- Embryo transfer and gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)

 - Intravaginal insemination (IVI)

 - Intracervical insemination (ICI)

 - Intrauterine insemination (IUI)

-• Services and supplies related to ART procedures
+Services and supplies related to ART procedures

-• Cost of donor sperm or egg
+Cost of donor sperm or egg

-• Expenses for sperm collection and storage
+Expenses for sperm collection and storage

-• Surrogacy (host uterus/gestational carrier)
+Surrogacy (host uterus/gestational carrier)

-Allergy care You pay

-High Option Standard Option

-Allergy injections, testing and treatment, including materials (such as allergy serum) PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance

-Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount

-Not covered: All charges All charges

-Provocative food testing and sublingual allergy desensitization

-Clinical ecology and environmental medicine

-Treatment therapies

-Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 55 through 59.
-Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Prior authorization is required for Home infusion therapy.
+D 64 D D Benefit Description You High Option Standard Option Allergy care 6 1 • Allergy injections, testing and treatment, including materials (such as allergy serum) PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Provocative food testing and sublingual allergy desensitization Clinical ecology and environmental medicine Treatment therapies High Option Standard Option Chemotherapy and radiation therapy PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 55 through 59.
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the Non-PPO: 45% of the Plan allowance and any difference between our allowance and the Dialysis - hemodialysis and peritoneal dialysis billed amount billed amount Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Prior authorization is required for Home Infusion Therapy.
 Contact Cigna/CareAllies at 800-887-9735.
 See Other services on page 17 for more information.
-Transparenteral nutrition (TPN) Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 800-638-6589 or 301-984-1440 (for TDD, use 301-984-4155) for details about coverage and information about hyperbaric oxygen therapy.
-Growth hormone therapy (GHT) Note: Some medications, such as specialty drugs, oral oncology drugs, and growth hormones, require prior authorization.
+Transparenteral nutrition (TPN) Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 800-638-6589 or 301-984-1440 (For TTY, use 301-984-4155) for details about coverage and information about hyperbaric oxygen therapy.
+Growth hormone therapy (GHT) Note: Some medications, such asspecialty drugs, oraloncology drugs, and growth hormones, require prior authorization.
 See Specialty drugs on page 73.
 Additionally, certain specialty drugs can be dispensed by your doctor or by Accredo, our specialty pharmacy.
 See page 41.
-PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount